Signage: Less Will Surely Be More

 Now, it happens that Rye’s Landmarks Advisory Committee has developed a solution to the problem you may not have noticed existed.
 They discussed the issue for a couple of years, engaged a designer, and made a reasonable proposal to the City Council for placing new, simplified, warmly colored and scripted signs at 13 entry/exit points where the old state champion signs currently stand.
 “Historic Rye…Founded 1660” declare the proposed signs.

 The Council, as councils are wont to do, wished to cogitate and converse regarding the proposed signage upgrade and costs.
 Naturally, the land–markers would like the Council to approve their proposal, so that they can finally implement the plan.
+It is better to read this article that suggests the best signage that can be used to highlight any place perfectly in the public.

 On February 26, Steve Feeney, representing a Rye Garnet booster group, told the Council his group endorsed the new historic signs —with a catch.
 The catch is that they would like the athletic achievement signs replaced, at booster cost, and installed 20 yards away from the new signs.
 These would join the Lions and Rotary signs in some locations.
 In other words, there would be more, not fewer, signs by the side of the roads.